Ikar700/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. A script that display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
 17. A script that display all the lines in the file /etc/passwd that do not contain the pattern “bin”
 18. A scrip that display all lines of the file /etc/ssh/sshd_config starting with a letter
+19. A script that replace all characters A and c from input to Z and e respectively